 Doctor of Nurse Anesthesia Practice (DNAP)

-Completed applications are reviewed every October 1st with personal interviews with members of the admissions committee occurring every January, by invitation only.
+Completed applications are due September 1st, with classes beginning the following May.
+Personal interviews with members of the admissions committee occurring in mid-Octoberr, are by invitation only.
 This clinical Doctor of Nurse Anesthesia Practice (DNAP) program is consistent with the mission of Gonzaga University: to prepare nurse anesthetists for leadership in the service of others.

 The DNAP Program is a practice doctorate, not a research doctorate.
-The program is available to registered nurses who want to advance their practice as nurse anesthesia practitioners.
+The program is available to registered nurses with a bachelor's degree who want to advance their practice as a nurse anesthetist.